spotify/redux-location-state/README.md

 ### array

-in addition, there are some array specific options
+In addition, there are some array specific options

 #### keepOrder

-if you have an ordered array that you'd like to keep the order in the url, pass `keepOrder` as true
+If you have an ordered array that you'd like to keep the order in the url, pass `keepOrder` as true

 ### object

 #### isFlags

-for objects, you have the ability to pass in an object that just has true/false values. by passing the `isFlags` boolean, it will serialize only the items that are `true` and inline them
+For objects, you have the ability to pass in an object that just has true/false values. by passing the `isFlags` boolean, it will serialize only the items that are `true` and inline them

 if the config is
 ```javascript